 Marketing is one of those areas that creative people usually dread.
-Going out in to the world, singing our own praises?
+Going out into the world, singing our own praises?
 How vile!
 Well we here at Creative Plus Business think differently.
-We think you’re fabulous, and you need to tell the world through that most mondo of means – marketing (please forgive the daggy alliteration!).
+We think you’re fabulous, and you need to tell the world through the most mondo of means – marketing.
 Below you’ll find links to people who can help you, places for more information, and free online resources.
 Enjoy!

 This website provides help with a content marketing plan, which will hopefully bring you new clients and make you some more money!
-This terrific website also offers loads of additonal advice and support.
+This terrific website also offers loads of additional advice and support.

 A British organisations with a tonne of free resources to share, Pulse Creative Marketing is just amazing.
 In addition to their free Marketing Plan guide, you can also access information about direct mail, press releases, web copy and more.

-Lisa is a marketing expert based in the US, and specialises in marketing for creative makers.
-She is an Etsy expert and a keen blogger, and she has a range of terrific free marketing tools , including a business boosting bundle of tips and tools.
+Lisa is a marketing expert based in the US and specialises in marketing for creative makers.
+She is an Etsy expert and a keen blogger, and she has a range of terrific free marketing resources, including a business-boosting bundle of tips and tools.

 Free Website Builders and Tools

-There are a number of free (or freemium) website builders available that are very user-friendly and provide support for new users, as well as templates.
+There are a number of free (or freemium) website builders available that are very user-friendly and provide templates and support for new users.
 Many of them also offer an additional design service for a fee if design is not your forte!
 Have a look at these (in no particular order):